Heat Pumps for Hot Water

-A heat pump is a unique way to use renewable energy to heat water without the use of solar panels.
+A heat pump for hot water is a unique way to use renewable energy to heat your water supply without the use of solar panels.

 Heat pumps can save you thousands on your hot water bills, as they use approximately one third the energy of an electric water heater.

-We usually associate solar hot water with panels and a collector tank installed on a roof.
-Heat pumps use different technology to a solar hot water system.
+We usually associate water heated by solar energy with panels and a collector tank installed on a roof.
+Heat pumps for hot water use a different technology from a regular solar system.

 How does a heat pump work?

-A heat pump is similar technology to a reverse Cycle Air Conditioner.
+A heat pump for hot water uses similar technology to a reverse Cycle Air Conditioner.
 It transfers the heat in the air to the water stored inside the heater through a heat exchange system.
-In the case of heat pumps, “heat” is a relative term as they will still work in very cold conditions.
-As low as 3 degrees Celsius.
+In the case of heat pumps, “heat” is a relative term as they will still work in very cold conditions – as low as 3 degrees Celsius.
 So it will still be generating hot water for you during winter nights.
-How is that possible?

-So here’s how the heat pump works.
-External air is drawn into the heat pump system via a fan.
+So here’s how the heat pumps work.
+External air is drawn into the heat pump water heater via a fan.
 This then goes into an evaporator, containing a special type of refrigerant.
 This CFC free refrigerant has an evaporation or boiling point of -26C.
 Water has a boiling point of 100C.

 Benefits of a heat pump